-- PowerPAD is connected to analog ground.
-If unused, the RESET pin should be tied to AGND.
+(1) PowerPAD is connected to analog ground.

+(2) If RESET pin is unused, it must be tied to AGND and serial interface should be used to reset the device.
 See the serial programming interface section for details.

 Pins OE, DFS, SEN, SDATA, and SCLK have internal clamping diodes to the DRVDD supply.
-Any external circuit driving these pins must also run off the same supply voltage as DRVDD. - Table 4 defines the voltage levels for each mode selectable via the DFS pin.
+Any external circuit driving these pins must (3) also run off the same supply voltage as DRVDD.
+(4) Table 3 defines the voltage levels for each mode selectable via the DFS pin.